Advanced Technology Center

 With the new Advanced Technology Center now open on Central/Mohler Campus, hundreds of students are taking their hands-on learning to a new level.

-Covering more than 51,629 square feet, the two-story facility houses Bates Technical College's engineering, information technology and digital media programs, with unique features built to provide real-world learning opportunities around every corner.
+Covering more than 51,629 square feet, the two-story facility houses Bates Technical College's engineering, information technology, web design and development, software and database development and digital media programs, with unique features built to provide real-world learning opportunities around every corner.

 "The new space is much larger than our former space at the Downtown Campus," says Mechanical Engineering instructor Curt Meyer.
 "It will allow for more opportunities to offer hands-on learning exercises in the classroom.
 I'm also eager to gain spaces for lecture, lab and independent study, which will allow me to separate groups within the program and provide instruction without disturbing other groups," he says, adding that his first task will be to evaluate the space, and plan for equipment purchases that will improve the delivery of the program.

 The building boasts flexible and adaptable learning and community spaces that include an auditorium, meeting spaces, new administrative support and educational spaces, including a Science, Technology, Engineering and Math (STEM) classroom, general education classrooms, a Learning Resource Center and Student Support Services that will shape the learning landscape programs at Central/Mohler Campus offers.

 Katie Glaser, who begins her second-quarter as a student in the Information Technology Specialist program in winter, eagerly awaits the transition to the new location.
 "What excites me the most about moving is the tremendous learning opportunities for the students," she says.
 "Not only will we disassemble our current classroom, but, even more importantly, we will be setting up the new classroom with computers, servers, printers, and work areas.
 This experience will be invaluable."

 Glaser's instructor, Emmett Peterson, adds the students are excited to move for a number of reasons.